YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 A pointer is a variable that stores the memory address of an object.
 Pointers are used extensively in both C and C++ for three main purposes:

-  to allocate new objects on the heap, to pass functions to other functions to iterate over elements in arrays or other data structures.
+- to allocate new objects on the heap
+- to pass functions to other functions
+- to iterate over elements in arrays or other data structures

 Like a variable, a pointer must be declared with the datatype of the variable or object it will point to, this is known as its base-type.